agrace339/Data-Center-Impact-Explorer/README.md

 - `Pitch Presentation.pdf`: Presentation with more detailed background and data overview and inspection
 - `Data Acquisition and Pre-processing Report.pdf`: Report describing data sources and pre-processing steps in detail
 - `EDA Presentation.pdf`: Presentation of in-progress exploratory data analysis and visualization
+- `Final Presentation.pdf`: Presentation of final findings and summary of project

 ---